ROCm/HIP/docs/how-to/performance_guidelines.rst

 warp doesn't diverge.
 The compiler might optimize loops, short ifs, or switch blocks using branch predication, which prevents warp divergence.
 With branch predication, instructions associated with a false predicate are scheduled but not executed, which avoids unnecessary operations.
+For control conditions where one outcome is significantly more likely than the other, use `__builtin_expect <https://clang.llvm.org/docs/LanguageExtensions.html#builtin-expect>`_ or ``[[likely]]`` to indicate the likely condition result.

 Avoiding divergent warps
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^